-- A good warranty: since the idea of an uninterrupted energy source is still in the future, you’ll want to make sure that your battery lasts for at least a minimum period, say three years.
+Since the idea of an uninterrupted energy source is still in the future.
+You’ll want to make sure that your battery lasts for at least a minimum period, say three years.
 This is what a warranty guarantees.
 The longer the warranty, the more expensive (higher quality) the product.
 Depending on your budget, it may be a good investment in the UAE.

-- Reserve capacity: this is the battery’s ability to keep running when the car is switched off, so it will keep powering the radio, the interior lights, your phone charger and navigational equipment, and so on.
+This is the battery’s ability to keep running when the car is switched off.
+So it will keep powering the radio, the interior lights, your phone charger and navigational equipment, and so on.
 You want your battery to perform these functions well.

-- Off-road driving: if you do a lot of dune-bashing in your SUV, make sure that your car is fitted with a sealed battery which is securely fitted in place, preferably with a cover over the terminals to reduce the amount of dust likely to interfere with its conductivity.
+If you do a lot of dune-bashing in your SUV, make sure that your car is fitted with a sealed battery that is securely fitted in place.
+It preferably with a cover over the terminals to reduce the amount of dust , likely to interfere with its conductivity.

-- Reputation: replace your old battery at a reputable dealership who will advise you on the best make and fit to suit your vehicle and your pocket.
+Replace your old battery at a reputable dealer who will advise you on the best make and fit to suit your vehicle and your pocket.
 Since this piece of equipment is quite capable of leaving you stranded at an unexpected time, buy the best you can afford.